Ronakthesiya/BOXCricket/wwwroot/assets/libs/bootstrap/README.md

 Bootstrap's documentation, included in this repo in the root directory, is built with [Hugo](https://gohugo.io/) and publicly hosted on GitHub Pages at <https://getbootstrap.com/>.
 The docs may also be run locally.

 Documentation search is powered by [Algolia's DocSearch](https://community.algolia.com/docsearch/).
 Working on our search?
-Be sure to set `debug: true` in `site/assets/js/search.js`.
+Be sure to set `debug: true` in `site/~/UserSide/~/UserSide/assets/js/search.js`.

 ### Running documentation locally

 1. Run `npm install` to install the Node.js dependencies, including Hugo (the site builder).
-2. Run `npm run test` (or a specific npm script) to rebuild distributed CSS and JavaScript files, as well as our docs assets.
+2. Run `npm run test` (or a specific npm script) to rebuild distributed CSS and JavaScript files, as well as our docs ~/UserSide/~/UserSide/assets.
 3. From the root `/bootstrap` directory, run `npm run docs-serve` in the command line.
 4. Open `http://localhost:9001/` in your browser, and voilà.